 - An individual undergraduate can receive only one grant.

-- The faculty mentor recommending the student must provide evidence of their ability and willingness to provide the oversight to mentor the student through the completion of the project.
+- The mentor recommending the student must provide evidence of their ability and willingness to provide the oversight to mentor the student through the completion of the project.

-- The extra-curricular project, be it research, outreach, experiential or artistic endeavor, must be described sufficiently by the faculty mentor to provide evidence of value and impact to the overall educational experience and success of the student.
+- The extra-curricular project, be it research, outreach, experiential or artistic endeavor, must be described sufficiently by the mentor to provide evidence of value and impact to the overall educational experience and success of the student.

 - The nomination must provide evidence that the project would not otherwise be available without this grant.